apache/ignite-3/modules/runner/README.md

 This document describes user-level and component-level cluster lifecycles and their mutual interaction.

 ## Node lifecycle
-A node maintains its' local state in the local persistent key-value storage named vault.
+A node maintains its local state in the local persistent key-value storage named vault.
 The data stored in the vault is semantically divided in the following categories:
  * User-level local configuration properties (such as memory limits, network timeouts, etc).
 User-level configuration properties can be written both at runtime (not all properties will be applied at runtime, however, - some of them will